Cooking

 Herb Guide to Cooking

 Many of us have started an herb garden in the hopes of at least harvesting one ingredient!
 In my post on how to start an Edible Garden, I outline the best herbs, vegetables and fruits for gardeners to plant.
 In this post, I’ll share some tools, tips and an herb guide to cooking.
-I hope to inspire each of you to begin with what I consider the beginner’s garden – the herb garden!
+I hope to inspire each of you to begin with what I consider the beginner’s garden – the herb garden so you too can begin growing herbs for recipes!

 • If you still need help beginning your herb garden, I highly recommend purchasing something like this Herb Garden Starter Kit: